dockstore/dockstore-documentation/docs/assets/templates/workflows/workflows.rst

 Filled-out example of multiple workflows in the same repository
 ---------------------------------------------------------------
-First, you will notice that we swapped the order of the ``name`` and ``author`` fields for association-aggregate-wdl compared to the examples above, to demonstrate that the order is arbitrary.
+First, you will notice that we swapped the order of the ``name`` and ``author`` fields for assoc-aggregate-wdl compared to the examples above, to demonstrate that the order is arbitrary.
 Next, we added a new section for pc-air-wdl, which has a different author and its own test parameter files and descriptor file.
+We have also added the optional ``readMePath`` value to these workflows so that each entry gets its own workflow-specific readme.

-This .dockstore.yml will result in the creation of two entries on Dockstore -- one for association-aggregate-wdl, and one for pc-air-wdl.
+This .dockstore.yml will result in the creation of two entries on Dockstore -- one for assoc-aggregate-wdl, and one for pc-air-wdl. assoc-aggregate-wdl's entry will show the readme located at ``/assoc-aggreate/readme.md``, while pc-air-wdl's entry will show the readme located at ``/pc-air/README.md``.
+Although ``readMePath`` is optional, if we did not add it to these entries, both entries would instead show the same top-level readme.md (or README.md) of the git repo.

 .. include:: /assets/templates/workflows/example-3-multiworkflow-multiauthor.dockstore.yml
   :code: